visdesignlab/trrack/README.md

 Here are some examples showing you how to get started:

- * [Basic Usage](https://github.com/visdesignlab/trrack-examples) using provenance with typescript and d3.
+ * [Basic Usage](https://github.com/visdesignlab/trrack/tree/master/packages/trrack-examples/simpleExample) using provenance with typescript and d3.
- * [A slightly more advanced example](https://github.com/visdesignlab/provenance-lib-core-demo) application using provenance.
-Also demonstrates how to import and export the current state of an application.
+ * [More Examples](http://vdl.sci.utah.edu/trrack/) of applications using provenance.
+Also demonstrates how to import and export the current state of an application, use firebase, and share URLs.

-Here are example of a few complex system susing Trrack:
+Here are examples of some systems which use Trrack

- * The [Intent System](https://github.com/visdesignlab/intent-system) is a tool for predicting user intent patterns when brushing in scatterplots.
+ * The [Intent System](http://3.136.64.162:5000/index.html#/) ([Code](https://github.com/visdesignlab/intent-system)) is a tool for predicting user intent patterns when brushing in scatterplots.
 The intent system utilizes the provenance library to control all interaction, as well as the ProvVis library to visualize the resulting provenance graph.
  * [BloodVis](https://github.com/visdesignlab/bloodvis) visualizes blood product usage and outcomes in surgical procedures.
- * The [Workforce Project](http://vdl.sci.utah.edu/workforce-frontend/) ([Code](https://github.com/visdesignlab/workforce-frontend)) visualizes a model for predicting workforce needs in the medical sector in Utah.
+ * The [Workforce Project](https://teamcare.utah.gov/) ([Code](https://github.com/visdesignlab/workforce-frontend)) visualizes a model for predicting workforce needs in the medical sector in Utah.

 ## Installation